 The greens are Bent Grass.

 Muirfield Village is seen as a classical test.
-Approach play is key as it is imperative to find the correct part of the undulating greens, which can run up to 13 on the stimpmeter.
+Approach play is key as it is imperative to find the correct part of the undulating greens, which can, as long as the weather cooperates, run up to 13 on the stimpmeter.

 With a bit more room off the tee compared to some courses, Muirfield Village is basically a second shot and in course.